RG2806/Image_Recognition_CNN/README.md

 # Image_Recognition_CNN
 Kaggle Image Lego Brics Dataset was used.
-The data folder comprises two folders and three .csv files:
+The data folder comprises two folders and two .csv files: